genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 enum class ErrorCode(private val readableString: String, val statusCode: HttpStatusCode)
 ```

 Below is the list of standard error codes, along with their HTTP Status code.
-The framework implementation is standardised to provide error code `CODE` as Enum represented by `ErrorCode` class, but it also provides the flexibility to include any error code.
+The framework implementation is standardised to provide error code `CODE` as Enum represented by the `ErrorCode` class, but it also provides the flexibility to include any error code.

 | Error Code                           | HTTP status code          |
 |--------------------------------------|---------------------------|